TRaSH-Guides/Guides/docs/Hardlinks/Replace-copies-with-hardlinks.md

 jdupes [options] DIR1 DIR2
 ```

-This will print matches and --summarize at the end
+This will do a dry run and summarize at the end.

 ```bash
 jdupes -M -r "/data/torrents/movies/" "/data/media/movies"